The Tokyo EDITION Toranomon Kengo Kuma-designed 31st floor lobby with washi paper and dark wood interior

 Why The Tokyo EDITION Toranomon for a solo retreat

 The Tokyo EDITION Toranomon opened in 2020 in the Toranomon Hills business district, with the lobby on the 31st floor of the tower and the rooms above.
 The hotel is Ian Schrager's first Tokyo property and the architecture by Kengo Kuma uses traditional Japanese material vocabulary (washi paper, dark wood, indigo cotton) translated into a contemporary high-rise context.
-Two hundred and six rooms, every one with floor-to-ceiling glass windows and a Kengo-Kuma-designed soaking tub.
-The Lobby Bar is a working space rather than a tea room; the rooftop Gold Bar (the highest open-air rooftop bar in Tokyo) is the after-day cocktail space.
-The Jade Room is the in-house Mediterranean restaurant.
-The Tokyo EDITION Toranomon is the right pick for the solo retreat where the design-language and the Toranomon-Hills geographic position are the working assets — the property is more affordable than Aman or Bulgari, the architecture is genuinely distinctive, and the Roppongi-Hills-and-Mori-Art-Museum cluster (a 15-minute walk) gives the solo retreat its daily anchor.
+It has 206 rooms, each with floor-to-ceiling glass and a Kengo Kuma-designed soaking tub.
+The Lobby Bar doubles as a place to sit and work rather than a formal tea room, and the Gold Bar is the after-dark cocktail spot, with a rooftop terrace for the view.
+The Jade Room is the in-house modern-European restaurant.
+The Tokyo EDITION Toranomon is the pick for a solo retreat where the design and the Toranomon Hills setting are the appeal: it is more affordable than Aman or Bulgari, the architecture is genuinely distinctive, and the Roppongi Hills and Mori Art Museum cluster, a 15-minute walk, gives the trip a daily anchor.
+The trade-off is that this is a business district, quiet at night and short on street-level character, so travellers after old-Tokyo neighbourhood texture should weigh somewhere like Asakusa or Kagurazaka.

 Best room to request